jeromeetienne/demo.seenyourselfdrunk/post.md

 })
 ```

-or you take the video live from the webcam, like this.
+Or you take the video live from the webcam, like this.

 ```
 // create the webcamTexture